timbarsotti/LimitLogger/README.md

     LimitLogger secondLog = new LimitLogger('My Seconc Log');
     //stop and commit - doesn't commit logs here because the inital wasn't stopped secondLog.stop();

+    //if you have Auto Commit set to false - you will need to call commit all explicitly
+    //NOTE: this won't do anything because the initial log has has been stopped. secondLog.commitAll();
 }
 ```